 Best answer: Unless you plan to use your Raspberry Pi over the network without its own monitor and keyboard, buy the model with as much RAM as your budget allows.
-If you do plan to run things headless, save $20 and buy the 1GB version.
+If you do plan to run things headless, you could save some money and buy the 1GB version.

 Now, with choices!

 The Raspberry Pi 4 is the first model to offer different amounts of RAM.
-You can choose 1GB, 2GB, or 4GB depending on how much you'll need to do the things you plan on doing, and naturally, each tier has its own price ranging from $35 to $55.
+You can choose 1GB, 2GB, or 4GB depending on how much you'll need to do the things you plan on doing, and naturally, each tier has its own price ranging from about $35-50.
 While the difference in price isn't a considerable amount, you still want to make the right choice.

 Monitor or headless?